CWahl28/CWahl28.github.io/journal/entries/gameconcepts.md

 - memory challenges
 	- how many ____ were on the previous level?
 	- where was the _____ located at the start of this level?

+-move boxes
+	-push boxes around, object x+1 when bumped up against -move to spots or out of the way